graphql/graphql.github.io/src/content/faq/General.md

 ## Is GraphQL only for React or JavaScript developers?

 No, not at all.
-[GraphQL services can be written in any language](/learn/schema/#type-language).
+[GraphQL is a specification](https://spec.graphql.org/) that can be [implemented in any language](/learn/schema/#type-language).
 Our [Code page](/code/) contains a long list of libraries in many different programming languages to help with that.

 It’s understandable why you’d think this, though.
 GraphQL was introduced at a [React conference](https://www.youtube.com/watch?v=9sc8Pyc51uU) and [GraphQL.js](/graphql-js/) is one of the most widely used implementations to date.
 We know this can be confusing, so we’re working to improve our documentation and add more code samples that aren’t written in JavaScript.